TMJ Treatment Boise, ID

 • Teeth grinding and jaw clenching

-• Jaw pain or aches
+• Jaw pain or aches, especially when you open your mouth

 • Clicking popping, or grinding sounds when moving the jaw